 Always purchase tubers from a trusted source.
 Personally, I grow Dahlias from tubers that I received from Twig and Vine.
-Once you have purchased Dahlia tubers, they should be stored in cool, dry place until ready to plant.
+After purchasing Dahlia tubers, they should be stored in a cool, dry place until they are ready to be planted.

 Tubers will grow large enough that after several years they can be divided and separated into multiple tubers.
 This is a great way to multiply your stock, therefore, having many Dahlia tubers for years to come.

 Dahlias should be planted in the Spring when the ground temperature is around 60 degrees.
 In many areas, dahlia can be planted in late April or early May.
 However, wait until your last frost date has passed before planting.

 Do not plant tubers in cold, saturated, muddy soil.
 Always wait until the soil is warm and has dried out.

 Plant dahlia in an area with direct sunlight.
 To have the best blooms and growth, Dahlias need at least 7-8 hours a day of sunlight.
 In locations that have extreme heat, provide morning sunshine and evening shade.

 Dahlias are best planted in well drained soil.
 Break up the soil, work in some compost to improve the nutrition of the soil.
 Then, add a light layer of bone meal before mixing the soil.
 Bone meal nourishes the tubers and the root structure of your developing plants.